PDR MEMBER LOGIN:

 Visually inspect parenteral products for particulate matter and discoloration prior to administration whenever solution and container permit.
 The solution should be clear to slightly opalescent or colorless to pale yellow.
 Do not use if the solution contains visible particulate matter or is discolored or cloudy (other than acceptable coloration).

-Do not use the syringe if it has been damaged or the needle cap is not securely attached.
+Do not use the syringe if it has been dropped on a hard surface, damaged or the needle cap is not securely attached.
 Do not use the pen if it has been damaged, if the cap is not securely attached, or if the window is yellow.

 Subcutaneous Administration